Frederick, Duke of Lower Lorraine

 In 1044, Gothelo I, duke of both Lorraines, died and his eldest son, Godfrey, succeeded in only the upper duchy while the Emperor Henry III first threatened to give the other duchy to his younger (incompetent) brother, Gothelo II.
 Because of the rebellion of Godfrey, Henry III appointed Frederick, a relative of the reigning duke of Upper Lorraine, Adalbert.

 With the aid of Adalbero III, Bishop of Metz, his brother, Frederick imposed his authority in the duchy and made war on the continuing rebel Godfrey.
 He was loyal to the emperor, but unsuccessful in the field and Henry began parcelling out portions of the duchy to more capable warriors.
 He died in war with Anno II, Archbishop of Cologne, after which King Henry IV gave the duchy to Godfrey.

 His first wife was Gerberga (died c.
 1049), daughter of Eustace I, Count of Boulogne.
-They had a daughter named Jutta, who married Waleran, Count of Arlon.
-His second wife (1055) was Ida (died 1102), daughter of Bernard II, Duke of Saxony, who remarried with Albert III, Count of Namur, on Frederick's death.
+They had a daughter named Jutta, who married Waleran II, Count of Arlon.
+His second wife (1055) was Ida (died 1102), daughter of Bernard II, Duke of Saxony, who remarried Albert III, Count of Namur, on Frederick's death.